mbenes256/zwave-js/README.md

 Currently this module only supports the command classes that I need in my network.
 More classes can be added with the help of the public [specification](https://www.silabs.com/wireless/z-wave/specification) docs.
 Also for now only S0 security is supported.
-S2 is work inprogress.
+S2 is work in progress.

 Main features:
- - Single ES module with no external dependencies
+ - Standalone ES modules with no external dependencies (less than 50kB)
  - Uses SubtleCrypto API for encryption
  - Limited set of API and device commands
  - S0 security only